 Proudly Energizing SocietyMaking a positive difference for society is what we stand for, and our purpose to energize society does not stop with our energy technologies.
 At Siemens Energy, we believe in the power of a more inclusive world – a world where negative biases are recognized and stopped, and where discrimination is no longer present.
-Today, and every day, we stand with Team Purple and are proud to amplify the voices of our LGBTQIA+ employees who work day-in and day-out to keep your lights on.
+Allies play an important role in achieving a truly inclusive culture, and with a little more knowledge and understanding, we can all be better allies.
+That’s why we asked some of our PRIDE @ SE employees to address common misconceptions about the LGBTQIA+ community.
 Even small changes in the way we think about inclusion and act can energize society in new and positive ways.
 Let’s make tomorrow different today.

 Hear from Mario: Why do you feel the need to come out at work?